A vision-based gamified assessment app that enables patients to track upper-limb recovery at home through motion games and stay motivated.

 Design implications.

-Principles for accessible, at-home motion-based self-tracking
+Supporting accessible, at-home motion-based self-evaluation

 We came up with the following design principles to guide the design toward a assessment system that is measurable, accessible, and behaviorally sustainable.